Marqui-be/blog/index.md

 <span class="callout-label">2026 Public Experiment</span>

-In 2026, this way of thinking is pushed to the limit.
+In 2026, this approach is pushed to its limit.

-A real business is being operated using AI-driven systems.
+A real company is being operated with AI-driven systems.
-Not as a demo.
+Not to impress.
-Not as a theory.
+But to measure something very concrete:

-But as a live experiment.
+**How much human effort can be removed

-The goal is simple:
+before performance breaks?**

-see how much complexity, noise, and human overload can be removed — without breaking the business.
+This matters for startups.

-This experiment is relevant for: founders, operators, and large organizations alike.
+It matters even more for large organizations.

 <a class="callout-link" href="/notes/2026/001-operating-a-company-as-a-system">
 Read the first log → Operating a Company as a System